The KSW Blog

 Sinus Infections

-• Every allergy suffers nightmare!
-Usually the sinuses are not the only thing causing havoc and we get to enjoy things like post-nasal drip, a persistent cough, an increase in congestion in the lungs, seasonal allergies or food intolerances, and the good-ole flu-like symptoms.
-Sinus infections are the complication of acne conglobata, acne fulminans, acne inversa, rosacea conglobata and rosacea fulminans (pyoderma faciale).
+• Every allergy sufferer’s nightmare!
+Usually, the sinuses are not the only things causing havoc, and we get to enjoy things like post-nasal drip, a persistent cough, increased lung congestion, seasonal allergies or food intolerances, and the good-ole flu-like symptoms.
+Sinus infections are a complication of acne conglobata, acne fulminans, acne inversa, rosacea conglobata and rosacea fulminans (pyoderma faciale).

 Hormonal Imbalance